 If you’ve opted for a single issue or subscription to Autovolt, these will appear in the magazines you already own.
 For Apple users, these are retrievable in the Apple “Newsstand”.
 If you’ve subscribed to Autovolt, you’ll receive automatic notification of the next issue release.

 Alternatively, if you’ve opted to subscribe using “Magzter Gold” or “Magzter Gold Lite”, you can search for Autovolt or browse by category to find it.
 You can favourite Autovolt to be certain not to miss the next issue, or alternatively signup to our newsletter in the footer of this webpage to keep informed.

 Magzter is an international digital magazine distributor and it can be a bit of a minefield to find the titles you’re most interested in.

 - Login to Magzter or the App and navigate to My Subscriptions (if you’ve purchased a subscription) or My Single Issues (if you’ve only bought a single issue).
-Autovolt should now show in the list.
+Autovolt should now show.

-- Alternatively, You can find Autovolt by searching for it by title in the search box.
+- Alternatively, You can find Autovolt by searching for it by name in the search box.

 - If you’ve favourited Autovolt before, you should be able to see it amongst your favourites in My Favourites.